-The idea is to try and define the basic concepts of improvisation which we can all agree on, whichever art discpline we are coming from.
+The utopian idea is to gather and describe all essential aspects of improvisation performance.
 Can we create a vocabulary that is not linked to a specific discipline, and which can be used to talk about improvisation in any context?

-Please contribute if you feel you can add definitions/aspects from your own practice that have a value for interdisciplinary work.
-I can give you acces to create new pages that link to existing ones.
-You can also contribute by simply writing a comment to the specific subject/page.
+We can give you access to create new pages that link to existing ones.
+You can also contribute by simply writing a comment.

-Do let yourself be heard if there is anything you read here that you cannot agree to.
-If that is the case, please provide us with an alternative text that includes your understanding of that aspect of improvisation.
-The idea is that we gather all relevant information on improvisation methods and concepts, and it is not a problem if it will contain various visions next to each other.
+If there is anything you read here that you cannot agree to, please provide us with an alternative text that includes your understanding of that aspect of improvisation.
+The idea is that we gather all relevant information on improvisation methods and concepts, and it is not a problem if it will contain various visions of different people next to each other.

-Also in terms of structuring this Knowledge Base, all feedback and comments are welcome.
+Also about structuring this Knowledge Base in a different way, all feedback and comments are welcome.

 You can contact us about anything via the contact page.